Guitar Finger Exercises for Strength, Flexibility, and Independence

 For this practice routine, we begin using four adjacent frets on one string, played with all four left fingers.
 This is called a “chromatic” scale or pattern.

-In other words, first fret, second fret, third fret, fourth fret.
-Up one note a time.
+In other words, 1st fret, 2nd fret, 3rd fret, 4th fret.
+Up one note at a time.

 In the right hand, use quick-prepping with I and M alternation (index finger and middle finger alternating back and forth).
 The technique of “quick-prepping” helps us become more confident and precise in our movements.
 This type of “alternate picking” improves both scales and pattern-playing.
 It synchronizes the hands and leads to greater confidence and security.